Yogarine/bungie-sdk-php/docs/Api/ForumApi.md

     new GuzzleHttp\Client()
 );
 $categoryFilter = 56; // int | A category filter
-$group = 789; // int | The group, if any.
+$group = 56; // int | The group, if any.
 $page = 56; // int | Zero paged page number
 $pageSize = 56; // int | Unused
 $quickDate = 56; // int | A date filter.
 $sort = 56; // int | The sort mode.
-$locales = "locales_example"; // string | Comma seperated list of locales posts must match to return in the result list.
+$locales = 'locales_example'; // string | Comma seperated list of locales posts must match to return in the result list.
 Default 'en'
-$tagstring = "tagstring_example"; // string | The tags to search, if any.
+$tagstring = 'tagstring_example'; // string | The tags to search, if any.

 try {
     $result = $apiInstance->forumGetTopicsPaged($categoryFilter, $group, $page, $pageSize, $quickDate, $sort, $locales, $tagstring);